sierranels007/sierranels007.github.io/_projects/03-arc-reactor/index.md

 ## Project Context

-I completed this reverse-engineering capstone for my Mechanical Engineering Tools Laboratory course.
-The objective was to recreate an existing physical product as a complete SolidWorks assembly.
+I completed this CAD recreation as the capstone project for my Mechanical Engineering Tools Laboratory course.
+The goal was to take an existing physical assembly, document its geometry, and recreate it as a complete SolidWorks assembly.

-I selected an Iron Man arc reactor because its layered construction, repeated features, nested rings, and large number of components made it a much more interesting challenge than modeling a single solid object.
+I chose an Iron Man arc reactor because it was a much better challenge than modeling a single solid part.
+Its layered construction, nested rings, repeated features, and large number of interconnected components required careful measurement and assembly planning.

-This was a CAD and reverse-engineering project.
+My work focused on disassembling the physical reference, measuring and sketching its components, building the individual CAD models, and reconstructing the full assembly in SolidWorks.
 I did not manufacture or 3D print the physical reactor shown in the photographs.

 ---